 In certain cases, a plaintiff will win if she proves that the defendant simply engaged in a particular act, regardless of any actual fault or even negligence.
 Product liability lawsuits involving defective products are often subject to a strict liability standard.
 In such cases, a manufacturer places a product in the market knowing that consumers will use it “without inspection for defects” and is held strictly liable for any injuries that result from defects in the product.
 (Greenman v.
 Yuba Power Products, Inc.) This means that the injured party doesn't need to show carelessness, let alone an intent to cause injury.

-Courts have reasoned that it is fair to hold manufacturers strictly liable for defective products because public policy is best served by assigning responsibility where it will be most effective in reducing the potential for harm.
+Courts have reasoned that it is fair to hold manufacturers strictly liable for defective products, because public policy is best served by assigning responsibility where it will be most effective in reducing the potential for harm.
 Manufacturers are in the best position to both address defects in their products and absorb the cost to society of such defects (by spreading it out among all purchasers).

 Strict liability may also be imposed for injuries or damage caused by extremely hazardous activities and certain other torts.

 At times, the law imposes responsibility for civil wrongs on people or entities other than those actually engaging in the conduct that led to injury or damage.
 This is called vicarious liability.
-For example, under federal (and some state) law, an employer may be held vicariously liable for an employee’s sexual harassment of another employee if the employer knew about the harassment and failed to address it effectively.
-Parents may be found liable for the acts of their minor children under some state laws (for more information, see our article on Parent’s Civil Liability for a Child’s Acts).
+For example, under federal (and some state) law, an employer may be held vicariously liable for an employee’s sexual harassment of another employee, if the employer knew about the harassment and failed to address it effectively.
+Parents may be found liable for the acts of their minor children in some states (for more information, see our article on Parent’s Civil Liability for a Child’s Acts).
 Such liability is based on a theory that certain parties (employers, parents) have authority over, and a duty to control, certain other parties (subordinates, children).